- Tablets: 1 mg, 2.5 mg, 5 mg, 10 mg

 All FDA black box warnings are at the end of this fact sheet.
 Please review before taking this medication.

-Fluphenazine is a medication that works in the brain to treat schizophrenia.
+Fluphenazine is a medication that treats schizophrenia.
 It is also known as a first generation antipsychotic (FGA) or typical antipsychotic.
-Fluphenazine rebalances dopamine) to improve thinking, mood, and behavior.
+Fluphenazine rebalances dopamine to improve thinking, mood, and behavior.